lukashonok/football-events-pet/README.md

 - [x] System accurately logs and updates statistics upon receiving a **goal** event, including details such as scorer, assisting player, team, minute, and match ID.
 - [x] System accurately logs and updates records upon receiving a **foul** event, including details such as player at fault, affected player, team, match ID, and precise time of the foul.

-- [ ] All event data is permanently stored and retrievable
+- [x] All event data is permanently stored and retrievable (Fixed problem with rewriting storage by tests)
-- [x] Relevant statistics are calculated and maintained for both event types
+- [x] Relevant statistics are calculated and maintained for both event types (In tests)
-- [x] Clients receive information about all events in real-time
+- [x] Clients receive information about all events in real-time (Describe in next section)
-- [ ] Data integrity is maintained at all times
+- [x] Data integrity is maintained at all times (In tests)
-- [ ] Historical data is preserved and accessible
+- [x] Historical data is preserved and accessible
 - [ ] System can handle high volume of events

 ### Client communication requirements
-- [x] All clients receive event notifications
+- [x] All clients receive event notifications (preferably to not send to every client, but send to orchestrating system like rabbitmq/kafka)
-- [x] Information is delivered in a timely manner
+- [x] Information is delivered in a timely manner (see MockEventNotifier)
-- [x] Communication is reliable and consistent
+- [x] Communication is reliable and consistent (see retries on sending)

 ### Recruitment requirements
 - [x] The solution should be provided as a GitHub repository with at least three meaningful commits (repo is public)